Consultation - Standards and guidance notes

 Providing feedback:

-The consultation discussion paper- external site- external site- external site- external site- external site- external site- external site- external site- external site- external site- external site is still available for reference.
+The IM consultation discussion paper- external site- external site- external site- external site- external site- external site- external site- external site- external site- external site- external site- external site- external site- external site- external site is still available for reference.

-Following this we will make the final version and catalogue of changes available on our website.
-Employers will be provided until 31 December 2024 to update systems and implement changes.
+Employers will have until 31 December 2024 to update systems and implement changes.
 Claims reviewed at evaluation will be assessed against the requirements applicable at that point in time although existing legislative requirements will not change.

 - external site- external sit

-If you have any questions or would like more information about the proposed changes to the Self-insured injury management standards and guidance notes consultation, please contact
+If you have any questions or would like more information, please contact